w3c/wcag-act-rules/content/rules/46ca7f/proposed.md

 Whenever such a conflict occurs, this indicates at the very least mismatching intentions.
 Such a conflict should be avoided.

 When these conflicts arise on [decorative][] [non-text content][], this is also a failure of [Success Criterion 1.1.1: Non-text Content][sc111] because [decorative][] [non-text content][] must be implemented in a way that allows assistive technologies to ignore it.
 When these conflicts arise on text content, or on content which is not [decorative][], this is not a failure of WCAG.
-Therefore this rule is not mapping to any specific WCAG Success Criterion, and is not an accessibility requirement for WCAG.
+Therefore this rule maps to Non-text Content as a secondary requirement.

 ### Assumptions